Pelagicore/pelux.io/get-involved.md

 ## Getting to the Code

-If you'd like to jump in to the code here are some links to repositories connected to PELUX.
+If you'd like to jump into the code here are some links to repositories connected to PELUX.
 Feel free to hack on these and send us your [pull requests](https://help.github.com/articles/about-pull-requests/).